Guardians vs. Cardinals Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has put up 46 hits with 10 doubles, 13 home runs and 23 walks.
-He has driven in 40 runs with four stolen bases.
+- Nolan Gorman has 46 hits with 10 doubles, 13 home runs, 24 walks and 40 RBI.
+He's also stolen four bases.

 Gorman Recent Games